Refinance break-even calculator.

 Decision outputs

 Estimate only.
 Not a loan quote, approval, or commitment to lend.
-Interest rate inputs are not APR.
+Interest rate inputs are not APRs.
+Final terms depend on verified borrower details, loan structure, property details, and market conditions.

 Planning tool only.
 This calculator provides estimates to help evaluate scenarios.
 It is not a loan offer, not a rate quote, and not a commitment to lend.

 No APR and no Loan Estimate.
-Interest rate inputs are not APR and results do not represent a Loan Estimate.
+Interest rate inputs are not APRs and results do not represent a Loan Estimate.
 Your official lender Loan Estimate and closing disclosure control final terms and costs.

 Assumptions and limits.
-Results are based on your inputs and standard amortization math.
-They do not include all settlement charges, escrows, prepaid items, taxes, insurance, HOA, mortgage insurance changes, credit impacts, or underwriting conditions.
+Results are based on the inputs you provide and standard amortization math.
+They do not include all settlement charges, escrows, prepaid items, taxes, insurance, HOA dues, mortgage insurance changes, credit score impacts, or underwriting conditions.

 How to read the results